 Many types of plants will suggest themselves as companions to grow alongside purple fountain grass, depending on your particular tastes.
 The only limiting factor is that you must choose other full-sun plants.

 In terms of a color scheme, some gardeners will wish to "paint" with colors from the same side of the color wheel, using plants with pink flowers, lavender-colored flowers, purple flowers, or blue flowers, or plants with a similar foliage color.
-For example, Northerners could grow Panicum virgatum Apache Rose together with their purple fountain grass during the summertime (the former, a perennial in zones 4 to 9, will even survive the winter).
-Apache Rose has an erect, clump-forming growth habit and is classified as a medium-sized ornamental grass.
-It attains a mature height and spread of 40 to 48 inches and 26 to 30 inches, respectively, giving it a columnar form.
-It will grow taller in the South than in the North.
-As a warm-season grass, its growth rate will not take off until late spring or early summer (depending on where you live).
-It bears blade-shaped leaves that are grayish-green during the early summer months.
+For example, Northerners could grow another ornamental grass Panicum virgatum Apache Rose together with their purple fountain grass during the summertime (the former, a perennial in zones 4 to 9, will even survive the winter).
 In late summer, it produces panicles of small flowers that turn rosy-pink in color, as does a goodly portion of the foliage.

-But purple fountain grass also looks wonderful with contrasting yellow flowers.
+Purple fountain grass also looks wonderful with contrasting yellow flowers.
 You can also achieve a striking composition by striving for a contrast in texture, growth habit, and plant height.
-The leaves of cannas, for example, will contrast nicely with those of purple fountain grass.
-If you're growing your purple fountain grass in a pot, move the container in front of oakleaf hydrangea in the fall: The purplish fall foliage and contrasting texture of the latter will provide an effective backdrop.
+The leaves of cannas contrast nicely with purple fountain grass.
+If you are growing your purple fountain grass in a pot, move the container in front of oakleaf hydrangea in the fall.
+The purplish fall foliage and contrasting texture of the latter will provide an effective backdrop.
 And for the foreground, install a short plant with a growth habit that contrasts with the upright purple fountain grass, for example, annual lobelia or blue fescue.